Siona people

+Language

-The Siona language is a Tucanoan language.
+Siona language is part of the Western Tucanoan language family.

+Organization

 The Siona people are organized politically through the National Organization of Seona Indigenous People of Ecuador (ONISE), whose president as of July 1996 was William Criollo.

-According to Richard Evan Schultes, Where The Gods Reign, p.
-27, the "Siona are one of the western Tukanoan groups and live in the Comissaria del Putamayo in the region of Mocoa."
+According to Richard Evans Schultes, the "Siona are one of the western Tukanoan groups and live in the Comissaria del Putamayo in the region of Mocoa."
 I lived in this area in the summer of 1961 with members of the Summer Institute of Linguistics.
 Our home was on the Ecuador side of the Putamayo River and the Siona lived on both sides of the river.